justinlietz93/Prometheus_Void-Dynamics_Model/DIMENSIONLESS_CONSTANTS.md

 >
 > Author: Justin K. Lietz
+> ORCID: 0009-0008-9028-1366
 > Date: August 9, 2025
 >
 > This research is protected under a dual-license to foster open academic
-> research while ensuring commercial applications are aligned with the project's ethical principles.<br>
+> research while ensuring commercial applications are aligned with the project's ethical principles.
 > Commercial use requires written permission from Justin K. Lietz.
 >
 > See LICENSE file for full terms.

 | Subsystem | Symbol        | Definition                                                  | Meaning                    | Typical from Void Dynamics runs |
 | --------- | ------------- | ----------------------------------------------------------- | -------------------------- | -------------------------------- |